valhuber/security-poc/readme.md

 This POC is intended to:

 * Confirm approach to __role-based row authorization__, using SQLAlchemy [adding-global-where](https://docs.sqlalchemy.org/en/14/orm/session_events.html#adding-global-where-on-criteria) functionality.
 See also [the examples](https://docs.sqlalchemy.org/en/14/orm/query.html#sqlalchemy.orm.with_loader_criteria).
-     * Note using SQLAlchemy means that filters apply to all SARFS and custom api access
+     * Note using SQLAlchemy means that filters apply to all SAFRS and custom api access
      * Working quite well!
 * Confirm whether the basic filtering capability __meets the requirements of 1 real-world app__
      * Once *certain* use case is *multi-tenent*